 Net Promoter Score (NPS) emails are excellent ways of measuring the success of your business.
-So, if you’re willing to take that step, find out how to craft the perfect NPS email survey by following this article.
+If you’re interested in figuring out what your NPS score is, find out how to craft and send the NPS email surveys by following this article.

 Measuring NPS via email implies sending chain emails to all your customers that consist of a survey.
 Then, customers have a time limit by which they need to send their feedback, possibly with commentary and explanation.
 The response rate on average for NPS emails is not quite high, so the companies need to put in more effort in creating them to get the maximum results.